-Passover’s coming up fast, which means it’s time to start thinking about that delicious brisket.
+Passover’s coming up fast (like tomorrow fast), which means it’s time to start thinking about that delicious brisket.
 As anyone who’s cooked this cut of meat before knows, it’s fairly easy to make — and love! — but hard to perfect.
 Thankfully we’re calling on the expertise of a few of our very favorite Jewish food bloggers who’ve truly mastered the art of the Passover brisket recipe.

 No pre-Seder panicking allowed!
 Just check out these awesome recipes and you’ll land on a delicious main dish that takes its own sweet time, and yet is totally worth the wait.